olksndrdevhub/starnavi_test_easynet_api/README.md

     "refresh":"your_refresh_token"
 }
 </pre>
-After that you receive new AC.
+After that you receive new AT.
 Your RT will live only 1 day, if RT is dead - you need to get JWT Access/Refresh Tokens again (see above).

 <b>If you need to authentication in Postman go to Authorization tab(1), select Type as Bearer Token(2) and paste your AT in field(3).</b>